 Cannes Film Festival announces new rule that could block Netflix films from participating

-Snap earned $8.3M on Spectacles “and other revenue” in Q1, $4.5M in Q4
+Snap earned $8.3M on Spectacles ‘and other revenue’ in Q1, $4.5M in Q4

 This is the first year that Netflix will have movies premiering at the prestigious Cannes Film Festival — and it might be the last.